 All neurofeedback begins with a comprehensive assessment before training sessions begin.

-Next, the patient schedules an office visit for the quantitative electroencephalogram (qEEG), a high tech computer based tool used by neurologists and psychologists for over 40-years.
+Next, the patient schedules an office visit for the quantitative electroencephalogram (qEEG), a high-tech computer-based tool used by neurologists and psychologists for over 40 years.
 The qEEG objectively and scientifically evaluates a person’s brainwave patterns.
 The initial diagnostic procedure consists of placing a snug cap on the head of the client.
 Embedded within the cap are 12 small sensors that are designed to measure and record electrical activity (or brainwaves) coming from the brain.
 It is important to note that these sensors do not put any electrical current into the brain – they simply record signals coming from the brain.

 Neurofeedback training sessions